pa11y/pa11y/README.md

 nvm install-latest-npm
 ```

-Alternatively, you can also download pre-built packages from the [Node.js][node] website for your operating system.
+Alternatively, download a pre-built package from the [Node.js][node] website for your operating system.

 ### Windows